Semiconductors in the United States - statistics & facts

-The United States is a key market within the global semiconductor industry, leading in research and development (R&D) activities such as electronic design automation (EDA), core intellectual property (IP), chip design, and advanced manufacturing equipment.
-Semiconductors also form an important part of the U.S. economy: the total impact of the semiconductor industry on the U.S. economy amounted to close to 250 billion U.S. dollars in 2020, supporting 1.85 million jobs in the process.
-The strength of the U.S. semiconductor industry also plays a significant role in the success of other sectors: a steady supply of chips is good news for industries that depend on semiconductors such as device manufacturers, telecommunications providers, and the automotive sector.
+The semiconductor industry has been thrown into the spotlight as a result of shifting demands, supply chain imbalances, and geopolitical factors.
+As such, governments around the world have recognized the need for action, developing action plans and policies to safeguard the supply of one of the world’s most critical technologies, with the United States (U.S.) no exception.
+The U.S. is a key market within the global semiconductor industry, leading in research and development (R&D) activities such as electronic design automation (EDA), core intellectual property (IP), chip design, and advanced manufacturing equipment.
+Semiconductors form an important part of the U.S. economy, worth just under 74 billion U.S. dollars in 2022.
+As a result, the strength of the U.S. semiconductor industry also plays a significant role in the success of other sectors: a steady supply of chips is good news for industries that depend on semiconductors such as device manufacturers, telecommunications providers, and the automotive sector.

 Semiconductor companies can be categorized into three distinct types: integrated device manufacturers (IDMs), fabless, and foundry companies.
 IDMs are responsible for all semiconductor manufacturing processes from design to production.
-Fabless companies produce their designs for semiconductors but do not own any production facilities.
+Fabless companies produce designs for semiconductors but do not own any production facilities.
 The actual production, or fabrication, of semiconductors, is outsourced to foundry companies.
-Notable IDMs in the U.S. include Intel, Micron Technology, and Texas Instruments, in addition to an array of fabless companies such as Qualcomm, Nvidia, Broadcom, and AMD.
-Acquisitions are also a key tactic used by U.S. semiconductor companies to strengthen their place across various markets, with recent examples including AMD’s acquisition of Xilinx and Nvidia’s acquisition of Mellanox Technologies as well as Arm Limited – although the latter is still pending regulatory approval.
+Notable IDMs in the U.S. include Intel, Micron, and Texas Instruments, in addition to an array of fabless companies such as Qualcomm, Nvidia, Broadcom, and AMD.
+In terms of semiconductor foundries from the U.S., GlobalFoundries ranks among the top foundries worldwide.
+In late 2022, the company announced that it had secured 30 million U.S. dollars in federal funding to accelerate innovation and production of next-generation chips – a trend that is set to continue as other companies in the U.S. benefit from semiconductor incentives going forward.

 This text provides general information.
 Statista assumes no